RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ![Power Options Run Gui](https://github.com/ZeroOneZero/Valheim-Modding-and-Performance/blob/main/images/power-options-run-gui.png?raw=true)

 5. In the Additional power settings.
-You will see High Performance, with the option to change it greyed out.
+You will see **High Performance**, with the option to change it greyed out.

 6. This setting will now remain consistent even through Windows and driver updates.